 - Feeling that you need to drink more fluids than usual

-Globus is a very common complaint we see in the ENT clinic.
-We see hundreds of patients a year with this concern.
+Globus is a very common complaint.
+Hundreds of patients a year come in with this concern.
 People report there is a sensation of a flap of skin in their throats.
 They insist that there’s something there, even when it’s been looked at directly with an endoscope.
-They can’t swallow it down and they can’t clear their throats to make it come up.

 Oftentimes there’s a cancer phobia that goes with it.
-They have a friend or relative who died with throat cancer.
-They think that perhaps because they smoked a little bit years ago they might have throat cancer now.
-If nobody looks at their throats, the fear gets exaggerated, which is why it’s called globus hystericus.
+A patient may have a friend or relative who died with throat cancer.
+They think that perhaps because they smoked a little bit years ago, they might have throat cancer now.
+The fear gets exaggerated, which is why it was called globus hystericus.

 What causes the globus sensation?

+The actual cause is much less scary.
 Most cases of globus are caused by acid reflux.
 Your stomach acid comes up into your throat and irritates the mucosa, the lining of your throat, which causes a little bit of swelling.
 The way your throat lining defends itself against injury like acid is by producing mucus.
 Mucus is a protective barrier.
-So if acid is coming up frequently in an abnormal way as high as your throat, it’s going to cause injury and incite inflammation in your throat lining.
+So if acid is frequently coming up as high as your throat in an abnormal way, it’s going to cause injury and incite inflammation in your throat lining.
 In reaction to that, your throat is going to weep mucus and phlegm.
-That’s probably what you’re feeling that gives you this globus sensation.
+That’s probably what gives you this globus sensation.

 Another cause of globus might be post-nasal drainage and excessive mucus from allergies.
 In this case, the sensation is coming from sticky phlegm and mucus hanging in your throat.
 You might not be able to clear it as well as you want.
 If you can’t get it to go down your throat, it can annoy you.